 A data model, however, is contained in the database it describes.
 It travels with the database and is available to any program that uses the database.
 The model defines not only the names of the data items but also their data types, so a program can adapt itself to the database.
 For example, a program can find out that, in the current database, a price item is a decimal number with eight digits, two to the right of the decimal point; then it can allocate storage for a number of that type.
-How programs work with databases is the subject of Chapter 8, "Programming with SQL," and Chapter 9, "Modifying Data Through SQL Programs."
+How programs work with databases is the subject of Chapter 8, "Programming with SQL," on page 8-1, and Chapter 9, "Modifying Data Through SQL Programs," on page 9-1.